nicholaseager/nicholaseager.github.io/_guides/2022-08-07-how-to-hike-the-manaslu-circuit.markdown

 date: 2022-08-07
 modified_date: 2023-01-12
 description: 21 Days on the Manaslu Circuit with our favorite highlights, and more.
+introduction: Trekking in <a href="/galleries/nepal">Nepal</a> is undoubtedly a lifetime experience you won't soon forget.
+Any route you choose is full of its own surprises and wonders.
+While some of the more popular treks are full of breathtaking views and convenient services, the lesser-known ones are sparsely populated, more authentic, and still come with some amazing views.
+We chose to trek in Manaslu during the shoulder season (December) because we wanted to avoid tourists and see a more authentic Nepal and Tibet.
+If you feel the same and want to know more, keep reading :)
 tags: ["nepal", "manaslu-circuit", "hiking"]
 image: photos/countries/nepal/manaslu-circuit/manaslu-mountain-at-sunset
 youtube: I2I4EySGYEU